How to Control The Beetles That Damage the Garden

-Proper identification is necessary before choosing a method of control
+Proper insect identification is necessary before choosing a method of prevention

 The scarab beetle family (Scarabaeidae) is host to a small posse of such pests.
 Though most are not garden ruffians, those that are can cause significant injury.
 And because beneficial insects and pollinators might become collateral damage if pesticides are used, properly identifying the “bad” beetles is a must for every gardener.